vasilakisfil/Introspected-REST/README.md

 For the Hypermedia part we will use JSON Hyper Schemas.
 Specifically we will use the draft [V4](https://tools.ietf.org/html/draft-luff-json-hyper-schema-00) of JSON Hyper Schemas as the next versions ([V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00), [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01)) are targeted to hypermedia APIs that are HTML-equivelents.
-For instance, there is no way you can define a `method` attribute, restricting you to `GET` and `POST` depending whether there is a body to send or not.
+For instance, there is no way we can define a `method` attribute, restricting us to `GET` and `POST` depending whether there is a body to send or not.
 In the Introspected REST terminology, [V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00) and [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01) provide hypermedia semantics only for forms and not actions.